-The Benevolent Fund directors are ultimately responsible for all the decisions we take – they have the final say on grants and loans.
+The Benevolent Fund Trustees are ultimately responsible for all the decisions we take – they have the final say on grants and loans.
 They are also accountable for the money we spend and how we spend it – and for the way we govern the Fund.

 Steve Newbury, our general manager and committee secretary, takes care of the day-to-day running of the Fund, along with Jan Burchell, Della Poolton and Nicki Biddlestone.

-Our management committee meet every six weeks and it’s their job to consider grant and loan applications and then recommend them to the Directors for approval.
+Our operations committee meet every six weeks and it’s their job to consider grant and loan applications and then recommend them to the Trustees for approval.